Makkuskqa/Netflix_for_Kids/chapters/2_read_from_storage.md

 - Bucket name: Think about it as the directory on the first level.
 That where we start to look.
 - File path: This is the excact path of the file inside the bucket.

-The project id is: "python-rocket-1"
-The bucket name is: "python-rocket-source-data-4s23" The file path is: "etl-netflix/netflix_content.csv" The file path is: "etl-netflix/netflix_content.csv"

 So now you can say to google: Look into the project "python-rocket-1".
 Go into the bucket "python-rocket-source-data-4s23" and give me the file "etl-placement-report/test.csv".

 ### 2) Authorization